TBD54566975/tbd-project-template/README.md

 Then maybe a dive into what this project does.

 Diagrams and other visuals are helpful here.
-Perhaps code snippits showing usage.
+Perhaps code snippets showing usage.

 Project leads should complete, alongside this `README`:
 * [CODEOWNERS](./CODEOWNERS) - set project lead(s)